 Berry Patch Farms

-At Berry Patch Farm, you'll take a hayride out to the pumpkin patch, returning with your prized pumkins to enjoy fresh apple cider, a homemade fried pie, and some boiled peanuts and popcorn.
+At Berry Patch Farm, you'll take a hayride out to the pumpkin patch, returning with your prized pumpkins to enjoy fresh apple cider, a homemade fried pie, and some boiled peanuts and popcorn.
 Once you've picked your perfect gourd and enjoyed some refreshments, plan to stick around a while for the kids to enjoy the playground and baby farm animals.
-Hayride and pumpkin patch are open weekends in Oct. from 10 a.m. to 7 p.m., and some weekday mornings.
-Check the schedule before you go to confirm their availability.
+Hayride and pumpkin patch are open weekends in Oct., and some weekday mornings (reservations are required).
+Check the schedule before you go to confirm their availability, but they plan to be open through Oct.
+30.

 786 Arnold Mill Rd.